stephbuon/hansard-speakers/README.md

 - generating permutations of speaker names to include: enter
 - matching speakers (mention about corresponding ids)
 - using levenshtein distance to enter -- carefully and delibrerately applied to different subsections -- last names, office titles
 - using inference.
+  - Even after collecting extensive metadata on MPs, we had a high number of conflicts where, based on (dates), two or more MPs could be the speaker of a sentence.
+This was especially the case for high profile speakers whose multiple family members were active in Parliament, MPs such as (enter examples).

+A full list of sentence IDs where we infered the speaker can be found here.

 For a full list of our rules and assumptions, see our wiki page, [Hansard Speaker Names Inferences](https://github.com/stephbuon/hansard-speakers/wiki/Hansard-Speaker-Names-Inferences)

-Speaker Name Inferences

-Even after collecting extensive metadata on (enter), (enter). (enter) a high number of conflicts where a